 Popular protest is one of the few checks that citizens and opposition parties have against election fraud in repressive regimes, but why are some fraudulent elections met with popular protest while others are not?
 Using data from elections in 108 countries from 1980 to 2004, we show that the regime’s choice of election manipulation tactics affects the likelihood of post-election protest.
 Leaders signal their strength and resources by manipulating elections, but some manipulation tactics send stronger signals than others.
 We find that opposition groups are less likely to protest when they observe extra-legal voter mobilization (a costly manipulation tactic) than when less-costly administrative fraud is employed.
 When both are employed, extra-legal mobilization reduces the risk of protest relative to administrative fraud alone.
 This study demonstrates the importance of accounting for the choice of electoral manipulation tactics when analyzing post-election protests.
 It also contributes to the literature on election manipulation by analyzing variation in the degree of regime strength communicated by different manipulation tactics.

-- Principal-agent dynamics and electoral manipulation: Local risks, patronage, and variation in tactics in Russian elections (author’s accepted version); forthcoming in Europe-Asia Studies.
+- Principal-agent dynamics and electoral manipulation: Local risks, patronage, and variation in tactics in Russian elections (author’s accepted version); Europe-Asia Studies, available online here.

 This paper presents a condensed version of the theory articulated in my dissertation, along with data from Russia.
 Successful electoral manipulation requires the cooperation of large numbers of agents—the people who bribe voters, stuff ballot boxes, and more.
 However, election manipulation is illegal even in countries where it is commonly practiced; agents thus risk political or criminal penalties if they lose the protection of their principal.
 This paper sets out a principal-agent theory of election manipulation, which argues that agents will be less willing to take this risk when competitiveness is high at either the local or national levels.
 The theory is tested using a subnational comparison of election results from more than eighty regions of Russia over six elections from 2003 to 2012.
 Precinct-level election results are analyzed using an established election forensic technique in order to estimate the level of manipulation by region.
 These estimates are used as the dependent variable in second-stage models, which show that manipulation responds to changes in competitiveness as predicted.